atc-net/atc-cosmos/README.md

 ## Preview Features

-The library also has a preview version that exposes some Cosmos preview features.
+The library also has a preview version that exposes some of CosmosDB preview features.

 ### Priority Based Execution